DerekXu0518/Mybots/README.md

 Current fitness is based on how far the robot can move in postive y-axis(y-axis value of the root link)

 Two plots of fitness curves from control and experimental group are shown here.

+Each point of the curve corresponds to the best parent in that generation.

 ![alt text](https://github.com/DerekXu0518/Mybots/blob/Final_Project/Images/Slide1.png)